eolementhe/guide/guide.md

 ![workflow-IMF-button](images/workflow-IMF-button.png)

-window will be opened :
+A window will be opened :

 ![workflow-imf-3](images/workflow-imf-3.png)

 Eolementhe creates a default video.
-Choose the audi and video file you want to create your  new version.
+But here you can choose the audio and video file you want to create your  new version.

 ![workflow-imf-4](images/workflow-imf-4.png)

-Once your media version have been created, click on the envelope icon as below :
+Once your media version have been created, click on the `envelope` icon as below :

 ![workflow-imf-6](images/workflow-imf-6.png)